Who is China Spree Travel?

 Traveler(s) unable to complete the vacation for any reason acknowledge that any and all unused portion(s) of the vacation package is neither refundable nor exchangeable.

-Should the traveler(s) cancellation change the room configuration and thereby incurs a single supplement charge to a roommate the amount of charge will be deducted from the travelers' refund.
+Should the traveler(s) cancellation change the room configuration and thereby incur a single supplement charge to a roommate the amount of the charge will be deducted from the travelers' refund.
 This is in addition to any other cancellation fees that may apply.

 To receive any refund, all air tickets and all other travel documents must be returned to China Spree Travel.
 Applicable refunds will be processed promptly following receipt of the written cancellation and documents.